 Microsoft Intune

-Sign in to Microsoft Intune admin center (https://endpoint.microsoft.com).
+Sign in to Microsoft Intune admin center (https://intune.microsoft.com).

-Open Devices > Windows
+Open Devices > By platform > Windows

 Select the device from which the password for the local administrator is to be shown.